Mets blow late lead but rally in 10th to beat Dodgers 5-4

 AP Sports Writer

+“Hopefully the test is more so at the end of the year,” Davis said.
+“I think it was maybe more so a quiz.”

+The results are already in, however: The Mets are good, and they’ll only get better when Max Scherzer and Jacob deGrom return from injury.
+With one-third of the regular season finished, New York (37-19) nudged back ahead of Los Angeles (35-19) for the NL’s best record with its eighth win in 10 games.

-Pete Alonso doubled home the tying run in the eighth and scored the go-ahead run on Eduardo Escobar’s sacrifice fly for the Mets, who have won eight of 11.
+Alonso doubled home the tying run in the eighth and scored the go-ahead run on Eduardo Escobar’s sacrifice fly.
 Alonso then started the 10th on second base as the automatic runner and scored another go-ahead run on Davis’ hit off Craig Kimbrel (0-2).

-Will Smith homered and Eddy Alvarez tied it with a two-out RBI single in the ninth for the Dodgers, who have lost five of seven.
-They fell to 31-2 this season when leading after seven innings.

-Rookie right-hander Adonis Medina retired Mookie Betts and Freddie Freeman to open the Dodgers’ half of the 10th before Trea Turner reached on catcher interference, putting runners at the corners.
-Turner stole second without a throw but Medina coolly struck out Smith to earn his first career save in his sixth appearance for the Mets.
+Medina came through in the biggest moment of his career to date, retiring Mookie Betts and Freddie Freeman to open the Dodgers’ half of the 10th.
+Trea Turner reached on catcher interference and the Dodgers got two runners in scoring position, but Medina coolly struck out Will Smith to earn his first career save in his sixth appearance for the Mets, who used closer Edwin Díaz against LA’s 1-2-3 hitters in the eighth.

+“For this team to have that trust in me at that moment, it’s a big deal,” Medina said through a translator.

+Smith homered and Eddy Alvarez tied it with a two-out RBI single in the ninth for the Dodgers, who have lost five of seven.
+With the final loss of a dismal 2-5 homestand, they fell to 31-2 this season when leading after seven innings.

+“You can see how talented they are, the pitching they have and the lineup they have,” said Turner, who hit an early two-run homer for the Dodgers.
+“They’re a pretty complete ballclub, as are we. … Anytime you can go head-to-head with one of the better teams in the league, it’s always fun, and I think this series was pretty fun.”

-Starling Marte homered early in the second straight victory for the Mets, who won at Dodger Stadium after trailing in the eighth inning for the first time since July 22, 2007.
-New York, which has lost only two of its first 17 series this season, improved to 5-0 in extra-inning games.
+Starling Marte homered early in the second straight victory for the Mets, who won at Chavez Ravine after trailing in the eighth inning for the first time since July 22, 2007.
+New York, which has lost only two of its first 17 series this season, improved to 5-0 in extra-inning games while the Dodgers dropped to 0-4.

-The Dodgers dropped to 0-4 after splitting this series between the NL’s top two teams by winning percentage.
-New York (37-19) nudged back ahead of Los Angeles (35-19) for the NL’s best record.
+“We’re never going to give up, no matter the score of the game,” Escobar said.
+“We never know which players are going to come up big, but we’re going to keep trying. … It felt like a playoff atmosphere.
+We know what type of team the Dodgers are, but we’ve got a good team.”

-Turner hit an early two-run homer, and Los Angeles nursed that 2-1 lead before Alonso, Escobar and Tomas Nido drove in runs against the Dodgers’ bullpen in the eighth.
+Los Angeles nursed a 2-1 lead from Turner’s first-inning homer before Alonso, Escobar and Tomas Nido drove in runs against the Dodgers’ bullpen in the eighth.

+“The homer from Trea was great, but we just sort of shut down for seven innings and didn’t threaten,” Dodgers manager Dave Roberts said.
+“Could have had an opportunity to put those guys away, and to let a team like that hang around, they’re going to put some runs on the board.
+That’s what happened.”

-Smith then hit a leadoff homer in the ninth off Seth Lugo (1-1), who came on after Mets closer Edwin Díaz retired the Dodgers’ 1-2-3 hitters in the eighth.
-After Chris Taylor’s double, Alvarez smacked Lugo’s first pitch into center to tie it in his second appearance for the Dodgers, who recalled the former Olympic medal-winning speed skater Friday.
+After Smith hit a leadoff homer in the ninth off Seth Lugo (1-1), Alvarez singled home Chris Taylor to tie it in his second appearance for the Dodgers, who recalled the former Olympic medal-winning speed skater Friday.

-Julio Urías pitched three-hit ball into the sixth inning for the Dodgers, rebounding from two dismal home starts in which he allowed 16 hits and 12 runs.
-The left-hander walked three and struck out four, but New York’s late rally left him 1-4 over his past six starts in the Dodgers’ topsy-turvy rotation, where depth starters Tony Gonsolin and Tyler Anderson are dominating while Urías and Walker Buehler struggle.

 CLOSE CALL

-Mets leadoff hitter Brandon Nimmo dropped to the dirt in pain after getting hit near the right wrist by a full-count pitch from Caleb Ferguson in the seventh inning.
-Nimmo sprained that wrist last month and missed a few games, but he stayed in this game.
+Mets leadoff hitter Brandon Nimmo dropped to the dirt in pain after getting hit on the right hand by a full-count pitch from Caleb Ferguson in the seventh inning.
+Nimmo sprained his right wrist last month and missed a few games, but he stayed in this game.

 TRAINER’S ROOM